What to compare for first time home loans

 - Extra payment and redraw facility.
 You may make additional repayments against your home loan so that you can pay it off faster, if your lender and loan type allows this.
 But the day may come when you need access to extra cash, perhaps for an emergency, and a loan with a redraw facility will allow you to withdraw some of the extra payments you have made.

-Deposit amount and borrowing limit
+Deposit amount and borrowing limit for first timers

 Most lenders expect you to save for a 20% deposit before you can qualify for a home loan.
 But there are ways of getting around this if your deposit amount is smaller``: